 Right.

-And and and that may that I uh it makes you it begs the question were there many who died that perhaps didn't have to if uh those uh medicines were made available.
+And it makes you, it begs the question, were there many who died that perhaps didn't have to if those medicines were made available.

-And then when you see that the FDA is now criticizing um ivermectin and hydroxychloroquine, you know, you you just it does feel as though they're sealing off all exits and they're not getting a good idea.
+And then when you see that the FDA is now criticizing ivermectin and hydroxychloroquine, you know, you just, it does feel as though they're sealing off all exits.

-Okay, ivermectin got a Nobel Peace Prize in 19 uh what, 85, I think, or 89, um, and it was put on the WHO's list of of essential medicines of the world.
+Ivermectin got a Nobel Peace Prize in 1985, I think, or 89, and was put on the WHO's list of essential medicines of the world.

 When you look at the safety profile, I think only two people have been reported to overdose on ivermectin.